dingalapadum/fundamentals/git/README.md

 # change commit message of last commit:
 git commit --amend

-# undo last commit and get the diff back into the index
+# undo last commit and get the put the changes of that commit back into the index
 git reset HEAD~

 ```